 Well, he's a sorry excuse for a man.
-The only thing I agree with is that you don't sit back and take it-that you give it right back.
+The only thing I agree with is that you don't sit back and take it-that you fight.

 So I should do this?

 It's the right thing.
 We both know it.
 (Beat) But you need your rest.
 I'm going to meet Alberta and will be back in an hour.